typst/unscanny/README.md

 unscanny = "0.1"
 ```

-Basically, you want to use this if right now you're manually dealing with a
+Basically, you'll want to use this crate if it's too much pain to solve your
-`chars()` iterator but it's too much pain.
-More broadly speaking, it's
+problem with a bare `chars()` iterator.
+Speaking more broadly, `unscanny` is
-useful in the following two situations:
+useful in these situations:
 - You need to parse simple flat grammars (dates, times, custom stuff, ...) and
   want an interface that's a bit more convenient to use than a simple char
   iterator.